tobek/laminae/notes.md

 23 of them!

-- at least one XEX should be beautiful and cool and successful
 - something pretty futuristic, but not described as such
 - something where everything is like a play, or all interactions are formulaic - NGD?
     + greek stock characters/jungian archetypes etc